myGat/AI-dungeon/DevTool/ReadMe.md

 Copy the folder 'webpage' with its content in your working directory.

 - open buildFiles.json: it's a json file with the lists sharedLiraryFiles, inputModFiles, contextModFiles, and outputModFiles. those are the list of files that will be concatenated to create the 4 scripts.
 Modify those lists to suit your need.
-Note: the default values use files given here in the templates and examples folders to show how it works.
+Note: the default values are the files given here in the templates and examples folders.

 - open a terminal in your working directory (if you use Visual Studio Code, you have a terminal at the bottom of the window).
 Type "node localServer.js" : this create a server on the port 8080 of your computer.